larahdm2/Mid-Bootcamp-Project/README.md

   </summary>

   Need to upload the files.
   The work is divided in 3 notebooks: cleaning, EDA and modelling.
-You could find the initial cleaning, exploration and modelling, and the alternative cleaning and modelling that aim to improve the model. there is also a copy of the presentation, the dataset in csv and sql format, and a link to the tableau work.
+  There is also a copy of the presentation, the dataset in csv, and a link to the tableau work.